-Pornography promises you a temporary escape, but ultimately makes your circumstances worse.
-While it is readily accessible, it is also incredibly costly to your marriage and walk with Jesus.
-Its temporary pleasures and the allure of anonymity may seem like “benefits”, but pornography takes far more from you than it can ever give.
+Pornography offers a temporary escape, but ultimately makes your circumstances worse.
+While it is readily accessible and fleetingly pleasurable, it is also incredibly costly to your marriage and walk with Jesus.
+Pornography takes far more from you than it can ever give.

 Pornography demolishes intimacy and wounds the marital relationship.
-If you are addicted to pornography and want a flourishing marriage, something is going to need to change.
+If you are addicted to pornography and want a flourishing marriage, something needs to change.
 Thankfully, there is hope.

-Healing from pornography and finding freedom is not going to be easy.
+Healing from pornography and finding freedom is not easy.
 It likely won’t happen overnight.
 But it will be worth it.

 So, what exactly does this process look like?